Kyrylo-Bakumenko/Market-Simulation-Game/README.md

 Example Game State, 25 days in: ![image](imgs/game_state_1.png)

 The player may then shoose to either buy a call, short, or no action.
+As the game continues, your decisions will accumulate in profit or loss.